Telcoin-Association/telcoin-network/crates/execution/block-builder/README.md

-# Batch Maker
+# Block Builder
-RPC and transaction pool implementation that validates transactions and executes blocks for worker batches.
+RPC and transaction pool implementation that validates transactions and executes blocks for worker blocks.

-Loosely based off of auto-mine consensus in reth library.

 ## Goal
-Create a library for replacing the worker's `transaction_server.rs` and `client.rs` using reth's auto-seal approach.

-Mined transactions are removed from the pool once the batch is stored by the worker.
+Mined transactions are removed from the pool once the block is stored by the worker and quorum is reached.